-- 5303.1 Presketch Plan.
-For a subdivision or PUD classified as moderate impact, the applicant shall submit to the Planning Department at least one (1) copy of a presketch plan meeting Submittal Requirements of Chapter 5, Section 4 which shall be reviewed as follows: - A. Planning Department Review.
+- 5302.1 Presketch Plan.
+For a subdivision or planned unit development classified as minor or moderate impact, the applicant shall submit to the Planning Department at least one (1) copy of a presketch plan meeting Submittal Requirements of Chapter 5, Section 4 which shall be reviewed as follows: - A. Planning Department Review.
 Upon receipt of the completed zoning certification or application and Presketch Plan, the Planning Department shall make in writing observations, comments and recommendations as may be appropriate.
-Comments shall contain the Department's opinion of the compatibility or conflict of the proposed zoning, PUD or subdivision with the policies and requirements contained in the Zoning, PUD or Subdivision Policies, Standards and Guidelines and whether or not the proposed development will significantly, adversely impact other property in the area or conflict with this Code. - 5303.2 Sketch Plan.
+Comments shall contain the Department's opinion of the compatibility or conflict of the proposed zoning, planned unit development or subdivision with the policies and requirements contained in the Zoning, Planned Unit Development or Subdivision Policies, Standards and Guidelines and whether or not the proposed development will significantly, adversely impact other property in the area or conflict with this Code. - 5302.2 Sketch Plan.
 After review of the Presketch Plan, the developer shall submit the required number of copies of a sketch plan meeting the Submittal Requirements in Chapter 5, Section 4. - A. Planning Department Review.
-Upon receipt of all required sketch plan information, the Planning Department shall review the submittals for completeness and compliance with the Zoning, PUD or Subdivision Policies, Standards and Guidelines.
-The Planning Department shall make written comments, observations, and recommendations as it deems appropriate and shall refer the sketch plan application to the Planning Commission.
-Comments shall contain the Department's opinion of the compatibility or conflict of the proposed development or subdivision with each of the policies contained in this Code, including discussion of those conflicts that were apparent at presketch review. - B. Referral to Planning Commission.
-The completed Sketch Plan, including comments, shall be forwarded to the Planning Commission for its consideration at the earliest reasonable time consistent with the schedule and procedures of the Commission. - 5303.3 Planning Commission Public Review and Hearing.
-For development of moderate impact which may significantly adversely impact other property in the area or conflict with the Policies, Standara, and Guidelines of this Code, the Planning Commission shall, and the Board of County Commissioners may conduct a public hearing on the application.
-This will be done in accordance with the provisions of Public Review and Hearing Procedure in Chapter 6.

-- A. Significance of Sketch Plan Approval.
+Upon receipt of all required sketch plan information, the Planning Department shall review the submittals for completeness and compliance with the Zoning, Planned Unit Development or Subdivision Policies, Standards and Guidelines.
+The Planning Department shall make written comments. observations. recommendations as it deems appropriate and shall refer the sketch plan application to the Planning Commission.
+Comments shall contain the Department's opinion of the compatibility or conflict of the proposed development or subdivision with each of the policies contained in this Code. including discussion of those conflicts that were apparent at presketch review. - B. Referral to Planning Commission.
+The completed Sketch Plan, including comments, shall be forwarded to the Planning Commission for its consideration at the earliest reasonable time consistent with the schedule and procedures of the Commission. - C. Planning Commission Public Review and Hearing.
+The Planning Commission shall conduct a public hearing on the application.
+This will be done in accordance with the provisions of Public Review and Hearing Procedure in Chapter 6. - D. Comments by Reviewing Agencies.
+The Planning Commission may refer the Sketch Plan to agency review if it is determined that significant adverse impacts require a more detailed review process. - E. Significance of Sketch Plan Approval.
 Approval of a Sketch Plan shall constitute approval for the general development concept, but shall not constitute approval of any detailed design, engineering submittals or proposed solutions to specific problems.
-If submittals are not approved, or if specific problems are not solved, the development application shall be denied at final plan stage. - 5303.4 Final Plat.
-After approval of the Sketch Plan by the Planning Commission the applicant shall submit the required number of copies of a Final Plat meeting the Submittal Requirements in Chapter 5, Section 4 of this Code. - A. Planning Department Review.
+If submittals are not approved, or if specific problems are not solved, the development application shall be denied at final plan stage. - 5302.3 Final Plat.
+After approval of the Sketch Plan by the Planning Commission the applicant shall submit the required number of copies of a Final Plat meeting the Submittal Requirements in Chapter 5, Section 4 of this Code.

+- A. Planning Department Review.
 The Planning Department shall review the final plat for accuracy and compliance with the requirements of this Code and any conditions of Sketch Plan approval, and refer it to the Board. - B. Board Decision.
-The Board shall consider and render a decision on the plat within thirty-five (35) days and approve the same if said application meets all requirements. - 5303.5 Filing of Plat.
-Following approval by the Board the Final Plat, including covenants, shall be recorded by the County in the office of the County Clerk and Recorder
+The Board shall consider and render a decision on the plat within thirty-five (35) days and approve the same if said application meets all requirements. - 5302.4 Filing of Plat.
+Following approval by the Board the Final Plat, including covenants, shall be recorded by the County in the office of the County Clerk and Recorder.

-5304 Major Impact Review Procedure.
+5303 Major Impact Review Procedure.